-I created pieces for a body of work called “The Devil Finds Work.”
-The inaugural installation is a set of three life-sized children’s blocks called “Our ABCs.”
+This is a large body of work in progress called “The Devil Finds Work.”
+The inaugural installation was a set of three life-sized children’s blocks called “Our ABCs.”
 Using one the earliest tools for learning and play, I have appropriated these structures as a way to communicate my own distress in not knowing what to tell the next generation of black children how to be safe, and to also illuminate the different lessons that Black children must learn versus their White counterparts.
 Each block features the face of a child slain by police or civilians, specifically Trayvon Martin, Khaleif Browder, and Jordan Edwards.
 To accompany their portraits, each block has a message from the “talk” printed on three sides.
 Leading up to each block is a scroll that repeats the words “colored,” “body,” and “last words.”
 This text is taken from Google image searches of the three young men.
 Ultimately, the installation not only serves as an epitaph for these individuals, but it also serves as a requiem for innocence lost."

 This body of work attempts to document how the Black Body has had to navigate physical, social, and psychological spaces in America.
 The series includes drawings and an installation that document Black communities’ history of survival techniques and its continued struggle for autonomy over its physical and spiritual being.
 With the escalating assaults on the Black community by individuals, law enforcement, and institutions, my community has been discussing how to operate in these violent times—not only for our physical well being, but also for our peace of mind.